OktAI-Simsek/RemindMew/PRIVACY_POLICY.md

 We may update this Privacy Policy from time to time.
 When we do, we will update the “Last Updated” date above.

 ## 10. Contact
-If you have questions about this Privacy Policy, contact: oktatek
+If you have questions about this Privacy Policy, contact: oktatek@outlook.com